 y = number of columns.

-The data_type refers to the type of data that needs to be entered into the array.
+The data_type indicates the kind of information that should be input into the array.

-2D array's elements are represented in arrx, where 'x' denotes the number of rows and 'y' denotes the number of columns of the array.
+The elements of a 2D array are denoted as arrx, with 'x' indicating the rows and 'y' representing the columns within the array.

 Example: